mattarnster/reactStartPage3/README.md

 # reactStartPage

-Thanks for stopping by.
+Thanks for stopping by!

-This is my personal new tab page.
-It's written using the following technology:
+This is my personal new-tab page.
+It uses the following technologies:

 - React
 - Redux